 12. Remove the sheet (A in Figure 9-39).
-You can expand the CPU memory unit upper by performing the above

-You can expand the CPU memory unit upper by performing the abov procedure.
+You can expand the CPU memory unit upper by performing the above procedure.
 You do not have to perform step 13.

 13. Remove the three PCIe cables.

 The direction in which the PCIe cables are removed varies depending on the type of the CPU memory unit.